saaamar/abtest-framework/README.md

 * Most product teams should start with **user‑level experiments** (`unit_id = user_id`) for user‑centric metrics.
 * Conversation‑ or session‑level units are appropriate only when the metric and experience are truly conversation/session‑centric and you are comfortable with mixed exposure across a user’s lifetime.
-* Whatever you randomize on, you should **aggregate and analyze at that same unit** before passing data into the framework.

 The detailed trade‑offs (including the bot example, correlation, and cluster‑robust analysis) are covered in: